-- · waiving member copays; - · balance billing members for services; - billing for services not provided; - billing for a non-covered service as a covered service (e.g. billing a "tummy tuck" (non-covered) as a hernia repair (covered); - billing that appears to be a deliberate claim for duplicate payments for the same services; - misrepresenting dates, services or identities of members or providers; - intentional incorrect reporting of diagnoses or procedures to maximize payment (up-coding); - billing for separate parts of a procedure rather than the whole (unbundling); - · accepting or giving kickbacks for member referrals; - prescribing additional and unnecessary treatments (over-utilization).
+- waiving member copays; - balance billing members for services; - billing for services not provided; - billing for a non-covered service as a covered service (e.g. billing a "tummy tuck" (non-covered) as a hernia repair (covered); - billing that appears to be a deliberate claim for duplicate payments for the same services; - misrepresenting dates, services or identities of members or providers; - intentional incorrect reporting of diagnoses or procedures to maximize payment (up-coding); - billing for separate parts of a procedure rather than the whole (unbundling); - accepting or giving kickbacks for member referrals; - prescribing additional and unnecessary treatments (over-utilization).

-Examples of Member Fraud:
+Examples of Member or Employer Fraud:

-- · providing false information when applying for PEIA coverage; - forgoing or selling prescription drugs; - "loaning" or using another's insurance card.
+- providing false information when applying for PEIA coverage,,, i.e. lying about tobacco status, lying on the spousal affidavit, etc.;,;providing false information when applying for premium assistance or other PEIA programs; - forgoing or selling prescription drugs; - providing insurance coverage to non-eligible employees; - knowingly keeping an ineligible dependent on your plan; - "loaning" or using another's insurance card.